kdddl/notes/cse723/lectures.typ

 == Synchronisation Semaphores

 When two tasks synchronise by using two semaphores this is called bilateral rendezvous.
 Both tasks synchronise

 == Task Communication

 *Message Mailboxes*

 Message queue

+= Lecture 9: Designing Software in SystemJ